 Teenagers love motorcycles, but it seems that only a small percentage of them know how to ride a bike safely.
 Due to their very young age and obsession with danger and thrill, many teenagers are incapable of following traffic rules.
 “Traffic laws are boring!” many teenagers think.

 And this is evident from the number of motorcycle accidents caused by teenagers between the ages of 16 and 20.
-Our motorcycle crash lawyer Los Angeles from Law Offices of Howard Craig Kornberg explains that parents can be liable when their teenage children cause a motorcycle crash in Los Angeles or elsewhere in California.
+Our motorcycle accident lawyer Los Angeles from the Law Offices of Howard Craig Kornberg explains that parents can be liable when their teenage children cause a motorcycle crash in Los Angeles or elsewhere in California.

 Statistics of car accidents and motorcycle crashes in California show that teenagers between the ages of 16 and 20 are three times more likely to cause a fatal motor vehicle accident.
 Besides, teenagers are involved in the highest percentage of crashes overall.

 Can parents be held responsible for the negligence of their teenage child?

 But are parents always responsible for the mistakes of their teenage children?
 Our Los Angeles motorcycle accident attorney explains that although it depends on the circumstances of each particular case, typically, parents can be held liable for motorcycle accidents caused by their children.

 For example, a few weeks back, we helped one of our clients file a personal injury lawsuit against a teenage motorcyclist and one of his parents who was registered as the owner of the motorcycle involved in the crash.
 Our experienced motorcycle accident attorney in Los Angeles filed a lawsuit against the parents of the teenage motorcycle rider on the basis of the legal theory of negligent entrustment.